sagemath/sage-archive-2023-02-01/src/doc/en/reference/function_fields/index.rst

 computations, like computing the genus or a basis of the Riemann-Roch space of a divisor, are available for global function fields.

+A reference for the basic theory of algebraic function fields is [Stich2009]_.

 .. toctree::
    :maxdepth: 1